-The first course of action when you learn about your partner’s infidelity is to find a Marriage and Couples Counselor who can guide you through the process as you try to cope with the emotional turmoil that accompanies this crisis.
+The first course of action when you learn about your partner’s infidelity is to find a Marriage Counselor who specializes in Affair Recovery.
+A counselor who doesn’t specialize in Affair Recovery will be less likely to help guide you through the process as you try to cope with the emotional turmoil that accompanies this crisis.
 You will need to make rational decisions during a very difficult time, and depending on whether your decision is to “Stay or Go,” your therapist will help you go through the stages of the decision-making process in a supportive and thoughtful manner.
 Couples have little experience on how to rebuild their lives after infidelity devastation occurs.
 Marriage Counseling and its therapeutic support is an invaluable part of the process.

 We need to examine why the affair occurred and make a decision about whether we feel we can remain in the relationship.
 We need to examine our partner’s motive for engaging in infidelity.
 We need to see how the affair is going to affect the relationship in the future, and whether we can live with that.
 We need to decide whether communication can be enhanced in the event that we decide to repair the problems.
 We need to examine both the positive and negative aspects of divorce (in general, divorce is a profoundly painful experience for most people, including the children).